ModelSEED/ModelSEEDDatabase/Biochemistry/Structures/README.md

 MolAnalysis:

-	ModelSEEDCore code was used to generate the set of groups that compose the chemical structure and are in turn used for thermodynamic heuristics.
+	ModelSEEDCore code was used to derive the chemical groups that compose the entire structure of a molecular and are in turn used for thermodynamic heuristics.

 InChI: